saethlin/fls/README.md

 ## Motivation

 I do a lot of work on an HPC system, where `lstat` is very slow.
-Both GNU ls and [exa](https://github.com/ogham/exa) use `lstat` to select colors for their output.
-But all the information needed to produce colored output can be derived from `getdents` and `faccessat`.
-This project started out as an experiment to see how much faster than GNU ls and exa an ls-like program could be, but it turns out that in less than 2 weeks of spare time one can implement a competent ls-like program so that's what this is now.
+Both GNU ls and [exa](https://github.com/ogham/exa) use `lstat` to select colors for their output, but all the information needed to produce colored output can be derived from `getdents` and `faccessat` (with a modern kernel and mainstream filesystem).
+This project started as an experiment to see how much faster than GNU ls and exa an ls-like program could be, but it turns out that in less than 2 weeks of spare time one can implement a competent ls-like program so that's what this is now.
+I currently use this program in lieu of the system ls.

-There are a lot of algorithms in exa that are much slower than they need to be, but some of those could be adressed over with a good PR.
-There is a deeper problem that its entire architecture is performance-hostile (exa _loves_ allocating little strings); exa would probably need something equivlane to a full rewrite to compete with GNU ls in speed.
+There are a lot of algorithms in exa that are much slower than they need to be, but some of those could be addressed over with a good PR.
+There is a deeper problem that its entire architecture is performance-hostile (exa _loves_ allocating little strings); exa would probably need something equivalent to a full rewrite to compete with GNU ls in speed.

 ## Aims

 This project provides a for-humans style of ls similar to exa while being faster than both exa and GNU ls.
-This project is currently faster with colorful output and a more sophistocated sorting order than GNU ls is without colors and lexicographic sorting, and I intend to keep it that way.
+This project is currently faster with colorful output and a more sophisticated sorting order than GNU ls is without colors and lexicographic sorting, and I intend to keep it that way.

 ## Features/Status